-- (a) Students who wish to be granted accommodations should proceed according this procedure and section 1.11.4 and the teaching and study procedures. - (b) Students who wish to be granted accommodations should apply to the coordinator for Students on Reserve Duty by means of a form.
+(a) Students who wish to be granted accommodations should proceed according this procedure and section 1.12.4 and the teaching and study procedures.

+(b) Students who wish to be granted accommodations should apply to the coordinator for Students on Reserve Duty by means of a written request to the Reserve Duty office.